 Sign Language Interpreters

-Jason Harrington (Education Outreach Manager) joined the Education Department at Chicago Shakespeare Theater in 2011, where he manages the Theater's outreach programs, serving 40,000 students and more than 400 schools each year, as well as the programs providing access for patrons with disabilities.
-At CST, his audio-description credits include: Julius Caesar, Henry VIII and Cyrano de Bergerac.
-Jason also serves on the Steering Committee for the Chicago Cultural Accessibility Consortium, which strives to empower cultural spaces to be accessible to all.
+Jason Harrington (Education Outreach Manager) joined the Education Department at Chicago Shakespeare Theater in 2011, where he manages the Theater's outreach programs, serving 40,000 students and almost 500 schools each year, as well as the programs providing access for patrons with disabilities.
+At CST, his audio-description credits include: Julius Caesar, Henry VIII, Gypsy, Cyrano de Bergerac, Henry V, King Lear, Sense and Sensibility, The Tempest, and Othello: The Remix.
+Jason serves on the Steering Committee for the Chicago Cultural Accessibility Consortium, which strives to empower cultural spaces to be accessible to all.
 In his home state of Rhode Island, he headed the drama department at a private, K-12 school, and taught and directed for the state’s largest youth theater.
 Jason holds a BFA in theater from The University of Rhode Island.

 c2 pioneered and specializes in live theatrical and performance captioning, for patrons with hearing loss, partnering with theaters on Broadway, off Broadway, with national touring venues, and with acclaimed regional theaters across the country.